 For the Strength of Youth (FSY) conferences are five-day events that include activities, devotionals, and classes designed to help strengthen faith in Jesus Christ and provide opportunities for youth to grow spiritually, socially, physically, and intellectually.
 These events have been held extensively outside the United States and Canada for several years and are modeled after Brigham Young University’s Especially for Youth (EFY) conferences.
 Youth may attend beginning in the year they turn 14 and may be no older than 18 by December 31 of the year they plan to attend.
 Each stake will be invited every other year.
-See "FSY Assignments for Stakes in the United States and Canada" to see what year your stake is assigned to attend.
+See Stake Assignments to see what year your stake is assigned to attend.

 - Extension 1—for bishopric and stake presidency members

-- Extension 5—for S&I area directors, session directors, and teachers
+- Extension 6—for S&I area directors, session directors, and teachers

-If you have a question regarding registration for a session in the United States or Canada, you can also email FSYRegistration@ChurchofJesusChrist.org.
+If you have a question regarding registration, you can also email FSYRegistration@ChurchofJesusChrist.org.

-If you have a question or request regarding disability or medical accommodations, email FSYAccommodations@ChurchofJesusChrist.org.
+If you have a question or request regarding dietary, disability, medical, or other accommodations, email FSYAccommodations@ChurchofJesusChrist.org.

 Youth may attend FSY sessions scheduled for their stake beginning in the year they turn 14 and may be no older than 18 by December 31 of the year they plan to attend.
-Youth who are graduating from high school the year they plan to attend and are are no older than 18 by December 31 will register at a later date than other youth.
-Graduating youth can register for any session with available space and must provide their own transportation.
+Youth in invited stakes who are graduating from high school and are no older than 18 by December 31 will be able to register, but at a later date than other youth.
+Graduating youth can register for any session with available space but must provide their own transportation.

 FSY conferences will typically be held at college or university campuses.
-Youth and YSA counselors will stay overnight in the campus dorms.
+Youth and YSA counselors and assistant counselors will stay overnight in the campus dorms.

 Each youth will be asked to pay $75 USD ($100 CAD).
 In addition, the stake or ward will pay $75 USD ($100 CAD) from the local unit budget allowance (LUBA) for each individual.
 The bishop may also use LUBA to help individuals when necessary.
 If desired, wards may use the annual fundraising effort to help offset the cost (see General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints , 20.6.8, ChurchofJesusChrist.org).
 FSY is a high priority of the general leadership of the Church, and they have directed that FSY be available to all youth and will, therefore, cover the majority of the conference cost.